 To change your address: If you are already registered to use the My Account online service, login and change your address prior to using NETFILE.
 If you are not registered, you can change your address by calling 1-800-714-7257.

-For information on changing your name and/or correcting your date of birth, contact Individual income tax enquiries at 1-800-959-8281.To request direct deposit or update your information you can use one of the following options:
+For information on changing your name and/or correcting your date of birth, contact Individual income tax enquiries at 1-800-959-8281.Requests for direct deposit or to update your information can also be found using the My Account service.

 NETFILE is intended for the millions of individuals who use commercial software to manage their financial affairs and prepare their tax returns.
 These individuals can transmit their own tax returns using the CRA's free Internet transmission service, NETFILE.
 In the past, they had to print and mail their tax returns.